Main Page

 For a mathematics, physics, and geometry library in C++ with a Boost license, see Geometric Tools by David Eberly.
 The site also contains numerous PDFs on various areas of graphics, imagics, mathematics, and physics.

-Version 7.1 released on July 27th, 2024.
+Version 7.2 released on November 14th, 2024.

 Math Learning